Unidata/thredds-test-environment/README.md

 packer build --only=docker.docker-jenkins,docker.docker-github-action thredds-test-env.pkr.hcl
 ~~~

-The Docker image builds takes about 30 minutes to create on MacOS.
+The Docker image builds take about 30 minutes to create on MacOS.
 Packer will run the builders in parallel, so the total time to create the `thredds-test-environment` images is around an hour.

 If using `docker-jenkins`, then once the image is built you can test out the environment by using: